 Students can apply their current on-campus financial aid package to their study abroad trip, in addition to scholarships.
 You can find a list of scholarship resources here.
-A meeting with the Office of Financial Aid will help you get a clear picture of your transferrable aid.
+A meeting with the Office of Student Financial Services will help you get a clear picture of your transferrable aid.

 Student accommodations abroad vary by program.
 Many CCIS programs offer homestay options, while other programs feature accommodations in dormitories or apartments.
 Costs vary for housing and meals, depending on the particular country, location and accommodations.